• Skip to primary navigation

 This all started when Mary Jo went to Costco and picked up an industrial-sized box of grape tomatoes.

-I’ve already made two batches of honey balsamic Italian chicken meatball kabobs which use some of the small tomatoes and still had a boatload of tomatoes left.
+I’ve already made two batches of honey balsamic Italian chicken meatball kabobs, which use some of the small tomatoes, and still have a boatload of tomatoes left.

 And, she picked up a big jar of pre-made basil pesto.
 Pesto Presto!